elixir-luxembourg/dss/docs/form-metadata-model/form-metadata-model.md

 When a submission is initiated in the system, the submitter is required to provide metadata describing the data intended for submission.
 In this context, the purpose of this document is to present and explain the metadata schema that underpins the forms the basis of the DSS form design.

-**Kindly note that the metadata schema for the Data Submission System \(DSS\) is currently under active development and may be subject to further revisions and improvements.**
+**Kindly note that the current version \(v0.1\) of the metadata schema for the Data Submission System \(DSS\) is currently under active development and may be subject to further revisions and improvements.**

 ## 2. Overview